 In 2007, Binghamton moved into the 2,534-seat Bearcats Sports Complex and have since ranked among the top Division I programs in the nation in home attendance three times.
 The Bearcats were No. 21 in the nation during the 2007 campaign and No. 20 in 2008 and No. 23 in 2009.
 In addition, Binghamton has gone 26-13-6 all time at the Bearcats Sports Complex, including a 24-10-6 mark during the regular season.

-In 2007, Marco led the Bearcats to a 14-6-0 record as well as its second straight America East regular season title.
+Marco led the Bearcats to a 14-6-0 record as well as its second straight America East regular season title during the 2007 campaign.
 In the process, the Bearcats became the first regular-season repeat champion in 13 years.
-Binghamton’s 14 wins was its highest total since 1993.
+Binghamton’s 14 wins marked its highest total since 1993.
 Marco was named the America East Coach of the Year for the first time in his career.

 The previous year, Marco guided the Bearcats to their first-ever America East Conference regular season title as well as to their second tournament title in four years.
 Binghamton earned its second trip to the NCAA Division I Tournament and faced No. 17 Harvard in the first round.